Jet Reconstruction with Mamba Networks in Collider Events: The network architecture

 The total loss is the sum of four components, each targeting a specific aspect of the prediction task.
 The segmentation loss is a linear combination of Focal Loss $\mathcal{L}_{\rm FL}$ and Dice Semimetric Loss~\cite{wang2024dicesemimetricloss} $\mathcal{L}_{\rm DML}$: $\mathcal{L}_{\rm mask} = 0.25 \mathcal{L}_{\rm FL} + 0.75 \mathcal{L}_{\rm DML}$.
 Focal Loss effectively addresses the extreme class imbalance between foreground (jet) and background pixels.
 Dice Semimetric Loss directly optimizes the overlap, which is well-suited for the soft, Gaussian-smeared target masks used in our training.
-The classification loss $\mathcal{L}_{\rm class}$ for the jet type is the standard cross-entropy loss.
+The classification loss $\mathcal{L}_{\rm class}$ for the jet type is the Multi-Class Focal Loss, this choice is crucial for mitigating the significant class imbalance among the different jet categories, which arise from the 16 different SM processes used for training.
+By down-weighting well-classified examples, the Focal Loss encourages the model to focus on learning the features of rarer jet types.
 The loss for the four-momentum regression is a weighted sum of the L1 loss (\textit{i.e.} the Mean Absolute Error loss) and EIoU loss: $\mathcal{L}_{\rm kin} = 0.8 L1 + 0.2 \mathcal{L}_{\rm EIoU}$.
 While the L1 loss measures the absolute error, the $\mathcal{L}_{\rm EIoU}$ term provides a scale- and rotation-invariant metric of kinematic agreement.
 To compute it, we parameterize the kinematics as a pseudo-bounding box: the jet's location $(\eta,\phi)$ is mapped to the box center, and its scale, represented by $p_T$ and $m$, is mapped to the box's width and height.
 The IoU can be calculated by using the parameters of the predicted bounding box and the truth bounding box.
 The last loss term trains the model's predicted confidence score ($P_{\rm conf}$) to reflect its actual performance on a given prediction.
 It is defined as

 where the target score $\text{score}_{\rm actural}=1/3(P_{\rm class}+\text{IoU}_{\rm mask} + \text{IoU}_{\rm kin})$ is an average of the model's performance on classification, segmentation, and kinematics.
 The terms $P_{\rm class},~\text{IoU}_{\rm mask}$ and $\text{IoU}_{\rm kin}$ represent the predicted probability for the true class, the mask IoU, and the kinematic pseudo-box IoU, respectively.
 Crucially, we apply a gradient stop to $\text{score}_{\rm actural}$ so that this loss only updates the weights responsible for producing $P_{\rm conf}$, not the underlying prediction heads.